 a list of valid key names under /etc/X11/xkb/symbols/inet (or at least

 that's where it is for me).
-Now run xmodmap ~/.xmodmap, and these keys
+Now run xmodmap ~/.xmodmap

 will be mapped.
 You will have to run xmodmap again every X session, so you